TimvanScherpenzeel/binpacker/README.md

 uint32 length
 ```

 - `magic` equals `0x504e4942`.
-It is ASCII string `BINP`, and can be used to identify data as `Binpacker`.
+It is ASCII string `BINP`, and can be used to identify data as `Binpack`.

-- `version` indicates the version of the `Binpacker`.
+- `version` indicates the version of the `Binpack`.
 This specification defines version 1.

-- `length` is the total length of the `Binpacker` file, including Header and all Chunks, in bytes.
+- `length` is the total length of the `Binpack` file, including Header and all Chunks, in bytes.

 ### JSON chunk header